SreeraaghavRaja-22/uP2_Lab4/README.md

   - I accounted for alive and dead threads
   - I accounted for the linked list change in the scheduler (for killself function)
   - Aperiodic threads only require you to use intRegister as that moves the Vector table from Flash to SRAM
-  - Switches are affected by the TFT display, so when testing the switches, turn off everything related to the display
+  - Switches are affected by the TFT display, so when testing the switches, turn off everything related to the display (getting this to work early on was a blessing in disguise)
   - Make sure to set the SW semaphore's value to 0 so that it actually gets blocked until we trigger it
   - Now time for child threads